bgaensler/astr21/README.md

 3) Click on "Github" in the list of options on the left, under "Open Notebook".

-4) Enter "bgaensler/astr21" into the Github URL search box and hit enter.
+4) Enter "bgaensler/astr21" (without the quotes) into the Github URL search box and hit enter.

 5) Click on the notebook you want to run.